einschmidt/hassio-addons/caddy-2/DOCS.md

 For more advanced customization, you can create and use a Caddyfile to define your proxy server's configuration.
 This allows greater control over settings such as routing, headers, and SSL management.

-To use a Caddyfile, place the file in the add-on configuration directory.
-You can access this directory using either the [SSH][ssh] or [Samba][samba] add-ons.
-The add-on will only search for the Caddyfile in this specific location.
+To use a Caddyfile, place the file in the app configuration directory.
+You can access this directory using either the [SSH][ssh] or [Samba][samba] apps.
+The app will only search for the Caddyfile in this specific location.

-#### Add-on Configuration Directory
+#### App Configuration Directory

-The Caddyfile needs to be placed in the add-on's configuration directory, which can be found at:
+The Caddyfile needs to be placed in the app's configuration directory, which can be found at:

 ```
 /addon_configs/c80c7555_caddy-2